-National Geographic Traveler, the world’s top travel publication, selected Tangier Island off VA’s Eastern Shore as one of the world’s top 20 places to visit in 2016.
-The annual list includes places across the globe: Botswana, Winnepeg, Phillipines and Eastern Bhutan and Tangier Island is one of only five U.S. destinations.
+National Geographic Traveler, the world’s top travel publication, selected Tangier Island off Virginia’s Eastern Shore as one of the world’s top 20 places to visit in 2016.
+The annual list includes places across the globe: Botswana, Winnepeg, the Phillipines and Eastern Bhutan and Tangier Island is one of only five U.S. destinations.

 Tangier Island, a tiny spit in the middle of the Chesapeake Bay, is accessible by boat or plane only.
 Spring, summer and fall are the best times to go since the water crossing can be difficult during the colder months.

-Once on the Virginia Eastern Shore, catch the ferry out of Onancock (reservations recommended, spots fill up quickly) a charming harbor town right on the Chesapeake Bay, with B&Bs, a boutique hotel, a dozen or so restaurants, two museums, antique stores, art galleries, a gourmet grocer and small shops.
+Once on Virginia’s Eastern Shore, catch the ferry out of Onancock (reservations recommended, spots fill up quickly) a charming harbor town right on the Chesapeake Bay, with B&Bs, a boutique hotel, a dozen or so restaurants, two museums, antique stores, art galleries, a gourmet grocer and small shops.
 If you’re staying in town, walk down to the Onancock harbor and catch the ferry which departs mid-morning and returns to Onancock in the late afternoon.
 You can also catch a ferry to Tangier from Crisfield, Maryland and Reedville, Virginia.

 Tip: The ferry has a cabin but it’s not enclosed – bring common-sense protection from the elements.

 Tangier’s long and rich history dates to America’s earliest times so stop in at the charming Tangier Island History Museum and spend some time learning about this unique place.